 Bob Mackie is a fashion designer known for spectacular and outrageous outfits that have clung to the bodies of some of America’s most famous divas, including Diana Ross, Cher, Madonna, and Bette Midler.
 He has also worked in costume design on films, television shows, and stage plays.

-Actor Tim Conway, known for his comic turns on such television series as McHale’s Navy and The Carol Burnett Show, has produced a series of mock instructional videotapes in which he stars as a dim Scandinavian named Derkus Dorf.
-Titles include Dorf on Golf and Dorf Goes Fishing.
+Actor Tim Conway (1933-2019), known for his comic turns on such television series as McHale’s Navy (ABC, 1962-1966) and The Carol Burnett Show (CBS, 1967-1978), produced a series of eight mock instructional videotapes in which he stars as a dim and diminutive Scandinavian named Derkus Dorf.
+The tapes flog a single sight gag: Conway is standing in a hole up to his knees, with shoes attached at ground level, giving the appearance he is only about four feet tall.
+Titles include Dorf on Golf (1987) and Dorf Goes Fishing (1993).

 And it’s the June Taylor lynchers.

 June Taylor (1917-2004) was a choreographer who worked on television shows from the 1940s to the 1960s.
 Her “June Taylor dancers” were a regular feature on the old Jackie Gleason Show.